Palestinian fedayeen: Airplane hijackings

 The tactic of exporting their struggle against Israel beyond the Middle East was first adopted by the Palestinian fedayeen in 1968.
 According to John Follain, it was Wadie Haddad of the PFLP who, unconvinced with the effectiveness of raids on military targets, masterminded the first hijacking of a civilian passenger plane by Palestinian fedayeen in July 1968.
 Two commandos forced an El Al Boeing 747 en route from Rome to Tel Aviv to land in Algiers, renaming the flight "Palestinian Liberation 007".
 While publicly proclaiming that it would not negotiate with terrorists, the Israelis did negotiate.
 The passengers were released unharmed in exchange for the release of sixteen Palestinian prisoners in Israeli jails.

-The first hijacking of an American airliner was conducted by the PFLP on 29 August 1969.
+The PFLP conducted the first hijacking of an American airliner on 29 August 1969.
 Robert D. Kumamoto describes the hijacking as a response to an American veto of a United Nations Security Council resolution censuring Israel for its March 1969 aerial attacks on Jordanian villages suspected of harbouring fedayeen, and for the impending delivery of American Phantom jets to Israel.
-The flight, en route to Tel Aviv from Rome, was forced to land in Damascus where, Leila Khaled, one of the two fedayeen to hijack the plane proclaimed that, "this hijacking is one of the operational aspects of our war against Zionism and all who support it, including the United States ...[;] it was a perfectly normal thing to do, the sort of thing all freedom fighters must tackle."
+The flight, en route to Tel Aviv from Rome, was forced to land in Damascus, where Leila Khaled, one of the two fedayeen to hijack the plane, proclaimed that, "this hijacking is one of the operational aspects of our war against Zionism and all who support it, including the United States ...[;] it was a perfectly normal thing to do, the sort of thing all freedom fighters must tackle."
 Most of the passengers and crew were released immediately after the plane landed.
 Six Israeli passengers were taken hostage and held for questioning by Syria.
-Four women among them were released after two days, and the two men were released after a week of intensive negotiations between all the parties involved.
+Four women were released after two days, and the two men were released after a week of intensive negotiations between all the parties involved.
 Of this PFLP hijacking and those that followed at Dawson's field, Kumamoto writes: "The PFLP hijackers had seized no armies, mountaintops, or cities.
 Theirs was not necessarily a war of arms; it was a war of words – a war of propaganda, the exploitation of violence to attract world attention.
 In that regard, the Dawson's Field episode was a publicity goldmine."